-Cons: bulkier than some options.
+Cons: Bulkier than some options

-Our Analysis and Hands-on Test Results
+Our Analysis and Test Results

 Blade and Edge Integrity

 There are inherent trade-offs to balance in selecting knife blade steel.
 For instance, harder steels hold an edge better but chip more readily and are more difficult to sharpen.
 Alloys can be blended and tuned, not to mention the employment of post-alloying hardening processes, to mitigate these trade-offs.
 AUS-8 is widely regarded to offer one of the best balances of durability, edge integrity, and ease of maintenance.
-In the Trident Elite, SOG stamps and polishes this steel into a beefy, thick blade capable of the burliest tasks with an edge that is still fine enough to easily and cleanly cut a ripe tomato.
+In the Trident Elite, SOG stamps and polishes this steel into a beefy, thick blade capable of the burliest tasks with an edge that is still decent enough to easily and cleanly cut a ripe tomato.

 In evaluating portability of pocket knives, we look at three major criteria.
 We measure their external, closed dimensions, we weigh them, and we look at their options for carriage.
 Size is the portability criteria in which there is the most direct compromise made.

-It compares favorably with the much smaller Benchmade Mini Barrage, and is far lighter than its closest sub category competitor.
-The light weight construction of the SOG is the biggest attribute that tips the balance from the NeoKut.
-The NeoKut weighs 175% of what the SOG weighs.
+It compares favorably with the much smaller Editors Choice and is far lighter than its closest sub-category competitor.
+The lightweight construction of the SOG is the biggest attribute that tips the balance from the other tactical knives we have assessed.
+Some weigh more than 150% of what the SOG weighs.
 This is a significant difference and is easily noticed in one's pants.
-With no compromise in construction quality, the lighter weight of the SOG is a no brainer for every day carry.
+With no compromise in construction quality, the lighter weight of the SOG is a no-brainer for everyday carry.
 Finally, the SOG comes with a near-standard pocket clip.
 The pocket clip is unobtrusive and short.
 It holds the knife securely and ready in a front pants pocket.

-The hardened steel "glass breaker" protrusion is effective and low profile, while the slot cutter is unique.
-On the NeoKut, the slotted cord and webbing cutter has a dedicated blade.
+The hardened steel "glass breaker" protrusion is efficient and low profile, while the slot cutter is unique.
+On most such knives, the slotted cord and webbing cutter has a dedicated blade.
 Many tactical knives are built exactly this way.
-The slot cutter on the SOG is actually a simple groove built into the handle that exposes a short section of the main blade.
+The slot cutter on the SOG is a simple groove integrated into the handle that exposes a short section of the main blade.
 Both work just fine, in our experience.
-Interestingly, this means that the slot cutter blade on these respective devices are oriented 90 degrees from one another.
-Despite this important seeming difference, both slot cutters work just fine.
-The one advantage of the SOG style, in which the main blade serves "double duty", is that the slot cutting blade can be resharpened readily.
-On the NeoKut this is not an option.
+Interestingly, this means that the slot cutter blade on these respective devices is oriented 90 degrees from one another.
+Despite this significant seeming difference, both slot cutter styles work just fine.
+The one advantage of the SOG style, in which the main blade serves "double duty," is that the slot cutting blade can be resharpened readily.
+On other tactical knives, this is not an option.

 The SOG Trident Elite is a well-made, functional tool at an excellent price.
 The blade is made of some of the best steel in the business, and the mechanisms are all tight and sound.
-It is half the price of our "Best Buy" winning Kershaw Leek.
-We gave the SOG a Top Pick award instead of Best Buy because it is a more specialized piece of equipment for burly applications, while the Leek will appeal more broadly to the general population.
-Both are high quality and excellent value.
+We gave the SOG a Top Pick award instead of Best Buy because it is a more specialized piece of equipment for burly applications, while the Best Buy winners will appeal more broadly to the general population.

-If you spend a great deal of time in vehicles and urban environments under duress, a tactical knife like this in your pocket is an excellent confidence boost.
+If you spend a great deal of time in vehicles and urban environments under potential duress, a tactical knife like this in your pocket is an excellent confidence boost.
 In our experience, both in this review and market screening for product selection, there isn't a better tactical knife for the masses than the Trident Elite.

 — Jediah Porter